 *As a beginner, you need to be physically fit and be prepared to spend up to 11 hours in the saddle when required.

-- Accommodation:Guests stay in 2-man tipi tents throughout the cattle drive.
-Guests will share tents unless single supplement has been purchased.
-Long drop toilet facilities and no showers.
-On the last night on the Open Range Cattle Drive guests will stay in hotel accommodation and welcome a comfortable bed and hot shower.
-Hotel accommodation is not included on the Clean Up Ride.
+- Accommodation:You'll stay in two-man tipi tents throughout the cattle drive.
+Tents are shared unless a single supplement has been purchased.
+Long drop toilet facilities are available but there are no showers.
+On the last night, we will stay in cosy lodge accommodation and welcome a comfortable bed and a hot shower.

-Please note: with all the above dates, the departing date is the day you MUST arrive into Sheridan.
+Please note: with all the above dates, you MUST arrive into Sheridan the night before.
 Accommodation that evening will be at your own expense.
-You’ll then be picked up around 8am the following morning to transfer to the cow camp.
+You’ll then be picked up around 8am on day 1 to transfer to the cow camp.

 WHAT IS INCLUDED IN THE PRICE?